Ginger ale, a folklore drink that has survived pharaohs (the famous Pharaoh ale), Shakespeare’s twelve nights …

 Ginger regulates biochemical pathways activated in chronic inflammation.

 Damaged cells produce arachidonic acid.
 This is converted to prostaglandin (read: important chemicals) by two enzymes, cyclooxygenase-1 and -2 (COX-1 and COX-2).
-Prostaglandins then set off a cascade of reactions causing inflammation (read: pain, swelling, redness).
-The active components of ginger–gingerol and shogaol–inhibit COX-1 and COX-2, attacking the prostaglandin problem at its root.1 So, Prostaglandins…
+Prostaglandins then set off a cascade of reactions, causing inflammation (read: pain, swelling, redness).
+The active components of ginger – gingerol and shogaol – inhibit COX-1 and COX-2, attacking the prostaglandin problem at its root.1 So, prostaglandins are …

 No prostaglandins means inhibited inflammation.
-This analgesic tactic followed by ginger is much like conventional non-steroidal anti-inflammatory drugs (NSAIDs).
+This analgesic or pain-killing tactic followed by ginger is much like conventional non-steroidal anti-inflammatory drugs (NSAIDs) like aspirin, ibuprofen, or naproxen.

-To further foolproof its anti-inflammatory strategy, ginger also inhibits the synthesis of other immune system players such as leukotrienes, cytokines including TNF-α (nothing but chemical messengers), and transcription factors like NfκB.23
+To further foolproof its anti-inflammatory strategy, ginger also inhibits the synthesis of other immune system players such as leukotrienes, cytokines including TNF-α (nothing but chemical messengers that give the green signal for the inflammation process to start), and transcription factors like NfκB.23

 All in all, it’s a suppressed immune reaction and stifled inflammation.